Ga Tech shuts down No. 3 UConn 57-44 with Bueckers sidelined

 UConn: The Huskies got their first taste of playing without their best player — and it wasn’t pretty.
 They have now lost as many games as all of last season, when UConn reached its 13th straight Final Four but was upset in the semifinals by Arizona.

 Georgia Tech: The Yellow Jackets showed plenty of focus after the difficult news regarding Butts.
-They picked up their first win over a top-3 team since 2009.
+They picked up their first win over a top-3 team since Jan.
+22, 2009, when they defeated No. 2 North Carolina 66-62.

 UP NEXT